israteneda/ProjectEuler/README.md

 # ProjectEuler

-Solutions to Project Euler problems, implemented with C++
+Solutions to Project Euler problems, implemented in C++